Interactive Brokers vs Citi Self Invest (2024)

 Supplementary Services

-Fully-Paid Stock Lending: IBKR clients can make money by lending out their shares.
+Fully-Paid Stock Lending: Available at IBKR, allowing clients to earn money by lending out their shares.

 Individual Retirement Accounts: Only at Interactive Brokers.